PrajithPrasath/YouTube-Data-Harvesting/README.md

 -Provide a user-friendly interface for data harvesting and migration using Streamlit.<br>

 **Getting Started**<br>
-**Ensure the necessary Python modules are installed:**<br>
+**Install/Import Modules:Ensure the necessary Python modules are installed:**<br>
-pip install streamlit pandas pymongo pymysql google-api-python-client isodate **Database Setup:**<br>
+pip install streamlit pandas pymongo pymysql google-api-python-client isodate<br>
+**Database Setup:**<br>
-Ensure you have access to a local MongoDB instance and have set up a local mysql DBMS on your environment.
+Ensure you have access to a local MongoDB instance and have set up a local mysql DBMS on your environment.<br>

-**Technical Steps to Execute the Project:**
+**Technical Steps to Execute the Project:**<br>
 **Step 1: Install/Import Modules**<br>
 Ensure the required Python modules are installed: Streamlit, Pandas, PyMongo, Pymysql, Googleapiclient, and Isodate.<br>
 **Step 2: Utilize the "YT2SQL" Class**<br>